dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-bitcoin-is-magic-internet-money.md

 received the copy.
 Could you trust me to do that?
 This, in a nutshell, is the *double-spending problem*.
 This conundrum is why most people thought that the internet can't do money.

+[^original]: Note that when dealing with pure information, it is a bit difficult to speak of "originals" and "copies" since information can be copied perfectly and physical location doesn't necessarily make sense.

 ### Money: Facilitating Trust